vanessa-lazaro/vanessa-lazaro.github.io/_pages/teaching.md

 ---
 layout: profiles
 permalink: /inmyfreetime/
-title: in my free time...
+title: in my free time
-description: <font size="6"> Where can you find me when I'm not doing research?</font>
+description: <font size="6">Where can you find me when I'm not doing research?</font>
 nav: true
 nav_order: 6